octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/architecture.md

 ## 1. Problem statement

-Cocoindex is a Rust-core / Python-binding framework for building **incrementally maintained indexes** over heterogeneous sources.
+CocoIndex is a Rust-core / Python-binding framework for building **incrementally maintained indexes** over heterogeneous sources.
 The user describes the desired *target state* (what files, rows, vectors should exist downstream) as a function of source state, in plain Python; the engine performs change detection